Skip to main content

 Colgate Hum

-Given Colgate’s notoriety in the area of dental care, the performance of the Hum electric toothbrush was disappointing.
-During our plaque reveal dye test, the Hum was the only toothbrush that couldn’t remove the red stain from the leftover plaque.
+Given Colgate’s popularity in the world of dental care, the performance of the Hum electric toothbrush was disappointing.
+During our plaque reveal dye test, the Hum failed to remove the red stain from the leftover plaque.
 In fact, this toothbrush performed so poorly that another toothbrush had to be used to clean the remaining plaque and dye.

 While the Hum’s charger felt sturdy, the rest of the toothbrush’s components were poorly made.
-Its protective case, for example, looks unfinished: the inside of the case lacks a lining.
+Even its protective case looks unfinished: the inside of the case lacks a lining.
 Its exposed plastic struts and crevices will, over time, make it difficult to keep clean.

-The toothbrush itself was lightweight compared to other products in this guide and featured a flimsy-feeling power button.
+The electric toothbrush itself was lightweight compared to other products in this guide and featured a flimsy-feeling power button.
 Further, the power button lights up while the Hum is being used, but not while the toothbrush is being charged.
-This makes it impossible to know if the Hum is being charged or when charging is complete.
+This makes it impossible to know whether the Hum is successfully charging, or when charging is complete.

 Pros